How To Care for Messor Barbarus

 Temperature

-Messor barbarus, like many other Mediterranean species, are very adaptable to temperature changes.
+Messor barbarus, like many other Mediterranean species, is very adaptable to temperature changes.
 They do not have very strict temperature requirements, and they can easily be kept at room temperature.

 However, the ideal temperature for this species is between 21 and 26 degrees Celsius.
-If you live in a cold area or you usually use an air conditioner in the room your ants are in, maybe a heat mat or a heat cable could be useful.
+If you live in a cold area or usually use an air conditioner in the room where your ants are, a heat mat or heat cable could be useful.

-When keeping this species you have to consider that they are from very hot Mediterranean regions, like Spain and some parts of Italy.
-In the wild, they can reach temperatures up to 30 degrees Celsius with no problem!
+When keeping this species, you have to consider that they are from very hot Mediterranean regions, like Spain and some parts of Italy.
+In the wild, they can handle temperatures up to 30 degrees Celsius with no problem!

-If kept at a relatively low temperature, they might slow their metabolism, and the queen may lower her egg production.
+If kept at a relatively low temperature, their metabolism may slow, and the queen may lower her egg production.

 Humidity

-When it comes to humidity levels, Messor barbarus doesn’t have extreme demands.
-They like a range of moisture levels that go from 50% to 60%, the typical Mediterranean climate.
+When it comes to humidity levels, Messor barbarus doesn't have extreme demands.
+They like a range of moisture levels that goes from 50% to 60%, which is typical of the Mediterranean climate.

-This range of moisture is perfect for the nest chambers dedicated to the brood and the colony.
-For the granaries, the chambers dedicated to the seeds, the moisture should be very low, and should stay in the 10% to 50% range.
+This range of moisture is perfect for the chambers dedicated to the brood and the colony.
+For the granaries, the chambers dedicated to the seeds, the moisture should be very low, ideally in the 10% to 50% range.

 Food

-Like almost every ant species, Messor barbarus needs some dose of sugar for the workers and some protein for the queen and the brood.
+Like almost every ant species, Messor barbarus needs some sugar for the workers and some protein for the queen and the brood.

 Given their fast growth rate, they need a lot of protein.

-However, unlike other species, Messor barbarus can obtain every element by only eating seeds.
-The seeds contain some dose of protein, carbohydrates, and also fats!
+However, unlike other species, Messor barbarus can obtain all necessary nutrients solely from eating seeds.
+The seeds contain protein, carbohydrates, and also fats!

-When the colony has grown to a certain size, you can also give them some additional source of protein, in order to boost the development of the brood.
-You can give them almost every type of insect.
-In the wild they usually eat crickets, mealworms, fruit flies, and spiders.
+When the colony has grown to a certain size, you can also provide them with some additional sources of protein to boost the development of the brood.
+You can offer them almost any type of insect.
+In the wild, they usually eat crickets, mealworms, fruit flies, and spiders.

-If you’re reading this guide, there’s a high chance you’re just starting out, and that you just caught your first Messor barbarus queen ant.
+If you’re reading this guide, there’s a high chance you're just starting out and that you've just caught your first Messor barbarus queen ant.
 If that’s the case, you don’t have to worry too much about feeding at this stage.

 That’s because Messor barbarus is a fully claustral species, which means that the queen won’t need to eat for at least a month, until she has her first workers.

 She especially doesn’t need protein right now, because she can obtain the protein she needs from the decomposition of her wing muscles.
-However, If you want, you can give her a little drop of honey or some easy-to-break seeds.
-That should give her the right amount of energy she will need to start her own ant colony!
+However, if you want, you can give her a little drop of honey or some easy-to-break seeds.
+That should provide her with the energy she needs to start her own ant colony!

 Hibernation

-This phase is very important for the health of the queen, and it’s the only time in the whole year when she can peacefully take some rest.
+This phase is crucial for the health of the queen, and it’s the only time in the whole year when she can peacefully take some rest.

 For this species, the ideal temperature for hibernation is around 15 degrees Celsius.
-I would not suggest going a lot lower than this, because in some cases it could create some problems in the long-term growth of the colony.
+I would not suggest going much lower than this, as it could create problems for the long-term growth of the colony.

-If you’re a beginner ant keeper and this is your first hibernation, I would strongly suggest you check out this other guide!
-Here I explain in detail every aspect of this complex process called hibernation!
-What it is, why ants hibernate, and what are the most effective ways to hibernate your beloved ants!
+If you're a beginner ant keeper and this is your first hibernation, I strongly suggest you check out this other guide!
+Here, I explain in detail every aspect of this complex process called hibernation!
+What it is, why ants hibernate, and the most effective ways to hibernate your beloved ants!

 Nest Type

-When building or buying the nest for this species, keep in mind that they need a humidity gradient inside the chambers.
-Some chambers should have low humidity levels, dedicated to the storage of the seeds, and others should have a more humid climate, for the brood and the colony.
+When building or buying a nest for this species, keep in mind that they need a humidity gradient inside the chambers.
+Some chambers should have low humidity levels for the storage of the seeds, while others should have a more humid climate for the brood and the colony.

 Ytong Nest